appcircleio/appcircle-docusaurus/docs/account/3-my-organization.md

 ---
-title: "My Organization and Team Management"
+title: 'My Organization and Team Management'
-metaTitle: "My Organization and Team Management"
+metaTitle: 'My Organization and Team Management'
-metaDescription: "My Organization and Team Management"
+metaDescription: 'My Organization and Team Management'
 ---

 # My Organization and Team Management

 Organizations in Appcircle are separate units with separate "workspaces" that allow collaboration on the same apps with a team.